Fast randomized least-squares solvers can be just as accurate and stable as classical direct solvers: Numerical experiments

 \subsection{Confirming stability}

-We saw one demonstration of backward stability of FOSSILS in \cref{fig:comparison} for one example problem. \Cref{fig:comparison_2} investigates the stability of randomized least-squares solvers for a broader range of problems.
-As Wedin's theorem (\cref{fact:wedin}) shows, the sensitivity of a least-squares problem depends on the condition number $\kappa$ and the residual norm $\norm{\vec{b}-\mat{A}\vec{x}}$.
-To generate a one-parameter family of problems of increasing difficulty, we consider a sequence of randomly generate least-squares problems with
+\Cref{fig:comparison_2} investigates the stability of randomized least-squares solvers for problems of increasing difficulty.
+As Wedin's theorem (\cref{fact:wedin}) shows, the sensitivity of a least-squares problem depends on the condition number $\kappa$ and residual norm $\norm{\vec{b}-\mat{A}\vec{x}}$.
+To generate a family of problems of increasing difficulty, we consider a sequence of randomly generated least-squares problems with